 Are tax credits the same as benefits?

 Tax credits are generally considered to be a benefit, but unlike other social security benefits, they are calculated as an annual amount and paid in weekly or monthly instalments during the tax year (6 April in one year until 5 April the next year).
-They are also dealt with by HMRC whereas most other benefits are dealt with by the Department for Work and Pensions (DWP).
+They are also dealt with by HMRC whereas most other benefits, including universal credit, are dealt with by the Department for Work and Pensions (DWP).

 How do tax credits work?